bilberats/component-monitoring/README.md

 - `PkgTmp`: Temperature of the full CPU package (°C).
 - `PkgWatt`: Total CPU package power consumption (watts).
 - `CorWatt`: Power consumed by CPU cores only (watts).
+- `LLCkRPS`: Total last-level cache (LLC) accesses per second, in thousands (loads + stores).
+- `LLC%hit`: Percentage of LLC accesses that hit the cache instead of going to DRAM.

 They seem to be the most relevant for accurate CPU consumption estimation

 ### What i discovered